orvalho/todoAppJS/README.md

 ## Delete todo
 - [x] hovering over the todo should show the delete button
 - [x] clicking the delete button should remove the todo

+## Delete completed todos
+- [x] clicking the "Delete completed" button should remove completed todos
+- [x] the "Delete completed" button should be hidden when there are no completed todos